mammasmias/IterativeRotationsAssignments/docs/intro.rst

 -----

 Constrained Shortest Distance Assignments (CShDA, [ira2021]_) is the really fundamental algorithm for the rest of this library.
-It solves the so-called Linear Assignment Problem (LAP), and then computes the distance between two atomic structures :math:`A` and :math:`B`.
+It solves the so-called Linear Assignment Problem (LAP), also referred to as the "point-set registry", and then computes the distance between two atomic structures :math:`A` and :math:`B`.

 More precisely, it solves the problem sometimes referred to as `bottleneck-LAP`, and uses that solution to compute the Hausdorff distance: